£

 • Oral mucositis: This affects your mouth and tongue and can make talking, eating and swallowing difficult.
 It’s sometimes called stomatitis.

-Mucositis happens when cancer treatments kill healthy cells in the GI tract.
+• GI mucositis: This affects your digestive system, also known as the gastrointestinal (GI) tract or gut.
 The lining of the GI tract gets thinner and becomes inflamed (sore and swollen).

 How common is mucositis?

-• one or two out of five people (20–40%) who have standard chemotherapy
+• 1 or 2 out of 5 people (20–40%) who have standard chemotherapy

 A woman takes a call on a headset as she works from home, looking at the computer in front of her.
 She's seated at a leather office chair with a filing cabinet and window behind her.